 Stable releases.
-We are committed to publishing major releases (e.g. 1.7.0, 1.8.0, etc) on the 10th day of every month.
+Every four to six weeks, we publish major releases (e.g. 1.7.0, 1.8.0, etc).
 In such releases, we accumulate battle-tested changes that have been merged since the last release and make them available on Maven Central.

 Pre-release builds.
 We automatically publish pre-release builds to our Bintray repository on every merge into master, typically within 10-30 minutes of a merge.
 In such builds, we publish potentially experimental changes that haven't yet undergone practical testing.